M$^{2}$Chat: Empowering VLM for Multimodal LLM Interleaved Text-Image Generation: Experiments

-\paragraph{Datasets} ChatIllusion is a multi-modality generalization model that ability to achieve interleaving generation ability.
-In order to achieve such a task, and minimize the domain gap between Llama-AdapterV2~\cite{gao2023llamaadapterv2} and SDXL~\cite{podell2023sdxl}, we aim to align them by using the shared dataset that they are familiar with.
-We tuned chatIllusion on the CoCo-Caption dataset~\cite{lin2015microsoft} and LAION-Aesthetics~\cite{schuhmann2022laion}, as shown in their technical report, The CoCo-Caption dataset~\cite{lin2015microsoft} is also known for been used in training the VQA ability of MLLM, which contains abundant objects descriptions.
-On the other hand, LAION-Aesthetics~\cite{schuhmann2022laion}, as a subset of LAION-5B~\cite{schuhmann2022laion}, shows good ability in improving the generalization quality.
-By using these two datasets, we contain enough data for us to align the dataset.
-Then, we evaluate our data on the MS-COCO-Validation dataset~\cite{lin2014microsoft}, and CC3M dataset~\cite{sharma2018conceptual}.
-A detailed description of matrics will be presented later. \paragraph{Implementaotin details} We trained chatIllusion end-to-end on 4 A6000 GPUs.
-The whole training set is around 1.5M Image-text caption pairs, with $lr=1.0e-4$, the batch size is 8, and training about 4 epochs to align, around 80 GPU hours in total.
-Compared to other recent approaches, our setting is most efficient while training.
-As shown in the ~\cref{fig:framework}, we trained the GLMAdapter only.
-We use Llama-AdapterV2 7B as our main backbone of MLLM and encode the vision by CLIP(ViT-L/14).
-The parameter space of GLMAdapter is 299Mb and took 28Gb memory cost while inference.
-Moreover, we set the $\varphi$ mentioned in the ~\cref{of} to start from 1, and decay 10 times each epoch.
+\paragraph{Datasets.} To minimize the domain gap between LLaMA-AdapterV2~\cite{gao2023llamaadapterv2} and SDXL~\cite{podell2023sdxl}, we aim to align them by using the shared dataset that they are familiar with.
+We tuned M$^{2}$Chat on the CC3M~\cite{sharma2018conceptual} and LAION-Aesthetics~\cite{schuhmann2022laion}, as shown in their technical report, the COCO-Caption dataset~\cite{lin2015microsoft} is also known for been used in training the VQA ability of VLM, which contains abundant objects descriptions.
+In terms of LAION-Aesthetics~\cite{schuhmann2022laion}, as a subset of LAION-5B~\cite{schuhmann2022laion}, shows good ability in improving the generalization quality.
+Then, we evaluate our data on the following datasets: \begin{itemize} \item MS-COCO-Validation~\cite{lin2014microsoft} dataset is a carefully annotated subset of the MS-COCO dataset comprising diverse images.
+The dataset is generally used to assess the performance of computer vision models in tasks like object detection and segmentation.

-\paragraph{Evaluation protocols} We evaluate our method on text-image generation performance matrix, including CLIP-based metrics CLIP~\cite{rombach2022high}, and Frechet Inception Distance(FID)~\cite{heusel2017gans}.
-The CLIP mainly focuses on evaluating the text-image alignment of the generation result.
-The FID mostly shows the image generalization quality. \paragraph{Baselines} We compare our generalization quality with our baseline generation model SDXL~\cite{podell2023sdxl} and compare our storytelling examples with the simple human-LLM-SDXL interaction work.
-To be more specific, while evaluating the generalization quality, we also compare it to the previous version of Stable Diffusion.
-While evaluating the lightweight tunning, we also compare the learnable parameters ~\cite{zheng2023minigpt5, dong2023dreamllm} etc. Furthermore, we also compare the generalization quality with MiniGPT-5~\cite{zheng2023minigpt5}.
+\item CC3M~\cite{sharma2018conceptual} (Conceptual Captions 3 Million) dataset is a vast collection of web-sourced images paired with natural language captions.
+It is aimed at advancing machine learning in image understanding and caption generation.

+\item MMDialog~\cite{feng2022mmdialog} dataset is a multimodal collection containing annotated dialogues with paired textual conversation and visual information.
+MMDialog is designed to facilitate research in multimodal dialogue systems. \end{itemize}